 Function related to display and storage Frequency Percentage (%) 1.
-Is the data on cases and contacts stored accurately and completely compared to the input data?
-Completely accurate and complete 30 57.7 Complete, with occasional discrepancies 19 36.5 Incomplete and inaccurate 3 5.8 2.
-Is it necessary to restrict editing/deleting of verified or transferred information to other facilities?
-Does it cause difficulties for you?
-Necessary, even if it causes difficulties 21 40.4 Necessary and does not cause difficulties 19 36.5 Not necessary, only causes difficulties 12 23.1 3.
-Is the generated transmission chain as information? ccurate with v erified Completely accurate 31 59.6 Accurate, with occasional slight discrepancies 20 38.5 Inaccurate 1 1.9 4.
-Is the search and data extraction function easy to use?
+Is the data on cases and contacts store compared to the input data? d accurately a ind completely Completely accurate and complete 30 57.7 Complete, with occasional discrepancies 19 36.5 Incomplete and inaccurate 3 5.8 2.
+Is it necessary to restrict editing/deleti information to other facilities?
+Does it ca Necessary, even if it causes difficulties 21 40.4 Necessary and does not cause difficulties 19 36.5 Not necessary, only causes difficulties 12 23.1 3.
+Is the generated transmission chain a information? ccurate with v erified Completely accurate 31 59.6 Accurate, with occasional slight discrepancies 20 38.5 Inaccurate 1 1.9 4.
+Is the search and data extraction func tion easy to us e?
 Easy 44 84.6 Difficult 6 11.5 Very difficult 2 3.8 5.
-Is the display of the list of cases, contacts, and outbreak clusters on the interface convenient for your operation?
-Not very convenient 8 15.4 Convenient 44 84.6
+Is the display of the list of cases, conta the interface convenient for your operati reak clusters on Not very convenient 8 15.4 Convenient 44 84.6 with the ability to store, extract, and search for data accurately.

 A survey of 52 medical staff members responsible for disease control was conducted to evaluate the current system functions.
 The respondents directly used the system for case investigation, disease verification, case management, outbreak control, and cluster management in their respective localities.
-Overall, the results indicate that the current functions are easy to use and convenient, with the ability to store, extract, and search for data accurately.
+Overall, the results indicate that the current functions are easy to use and convenient,